Supply Chain Attacks Escalate

 As the adage says, a chain is only as strong as its weakest link.
 So not surprisingly, cybercriminals have migrated to supply chain security to carry out cyber-attacks.
 And they’re doing so in increasing numbers.
 Supply chain attacks, for instance, increased 42% in the first quarter of 2021 alone.

 Rather than launching an assault on one network, hackers find weak links elsewhere with the notion of achieving a one-to-many scale attack.
 The tactic seeks to exploit an organization with lesser security to get the ball rolling.
-By breaching that organization, hackers can move laterally into other companies.
+Then, by breaching that organization, hackers can move laterally into other companies.
 Simply put, the technique works as more than 82% of organizations suffered a data breach during the last year stemming from cybersecurity weaknesses in the supply chain (BlueVoyant).

 The approach works particularly well when a larger company serving smaller companies suffers the breach.
-Attackers, for example, can migrate to their customers to capture a major coup and witness the successful attacks on the Colonial Pipeline, SolarWinds, Kaseya, and Microsoft Exchange.
+Attackers, for example, can migrate to their customers to capture a significant coup and witness the successful attacks on the Colonial Pipeline, SolarWinds, Kaseya, and Microsoft Exchange.

 Supply Chain Security Risks